SERBA2121/WOSEUXMLBF/README.md

 - Autobrightness doesn't work correctly
 - Let the rom settle for 6-12 hours.
 - KSU by default
-- If on poco launcher dont work, use install this module - https://t.me/EmeraldDiscuss/36658/183343
+- If on poco launcher dont work, install this module - https://t.me/EmeraldDiscuss/36658/183343